 The years 1985 to 1989 were notable not for successes but for stumbles.
-The PC industry sunk into a major slump in 1985 and my business followed it down.
+The PC industry sunk into a significant slump in 1985, and my business followed it down.

-We focused on the bottom line, watched our expenses, and kept a larger share of the income.
-Henry helped me find a truly great attorney who mentored me with wiser legal and contract advice (Nick Unkovic of Graham and James, now Squire and Sanders.)
+We focused on the bottom line, watched our expenses, and kept a larger share of the advances and royalty income.
+Henry helped me find Nick Unkovic of Squire and Sanders, a great attorney who mentored me with wiser legal and contract advice.
 We learned to value what we offered to authors on a new scale.

-Slowly sales of the solid books we had produced came back, and from 1985 to 1990 the company’s fortunes rose at a steady pace.
-We packaged books on Unix, including our first “collected works” Unix Papers.
+Slowly sales of the solid books we had produced came back, and from 1985 to 1990, the company's fortunes rose steadily.
+We packaged books on Unix, including our first "collected works" Unix Papers.
 Following this came titles on extending computer languages, such as SuperCharging C with Assembly Language.

 - Turbo C++ Bible